FACILITIES COORDINATOR JOB POSTING

 This position is a critical part of a small staff team, driving and supporting the work of the organization, in a shared office environment.
 As with most small arts organizations, this position will also be expected to contribute to shared responsibilities.

 This position is unionized with CUPE local 1281, and as such has excellent protection and benefits.
-WAHC offers a generous compensation package that includes health benefits, pension plan, and plenty of holiday time, sick time and lieu time and flexible work hours.
+WAHC offers a generous compensation package that includes comprehensive health benefits, pension plan, and plenty of holiday time, sick time and lieu time and flexible work hours.
+This position is full-time and pays $19.75/hour.

 Duties and Responsibilities: